top of page

 What began as a distant tone quickly intensified into a piercing shriek.
 The walls of the cell shook as the noise grew louder and the air became thick with ash.
 Xander covered his nose with his t-shirt to avoid inhaling the cloud, but his efforts were futile.

 The boy, now visibly awake, clung to the wall for support.
-Surprisingly, he appeared to be untroubled by the racket and the burnt taste in the air.
+Surprisingly, he seemed to be untroubled by the racket and the burnt taste in the air.

 “What—” Xander’s voice caught on the thickness.
 “What is that?”

 His question was met with more noise.
 Cheers broke out from inside the prison chamber as the barbarians stirred awake.
-Some slept through the disturbance, seeming as completely unbothered as the boy.
-Those who were awake kicked and tormented the sleepers until the entire camp was alive with activity.
+Some slept through the disturbance, seeming as unbothered as the boy.
+The ones who were awake kicked and tormented the sleepers until the entire camp was alive with activity.

 The tremors escalated into what felt like an earthquake, until Xander was sure that the entire prison would come crumbling down at any moment.
 He covered his ears and looked through the gap in the wall.
 The piercing sound, like heavy grinding machinery, came from somewhere in the sky.
 His eyes traced the noise to its source, then he saw it.